The Met Office has issued a Yellow weather warning for Ice and Snow starting from today until Sunday 15th February

 1. What is Adult Social Care?

-Adult Social Care refers to a range of services and support designed to help adults with physical or mental disabilities, older adults, and those with long-term health conditions to live as independently as possible.
+Adult Social Care is a range of support designed to help adults who may have a physical or mental disability, long‑term health condition, or age‑related needs to live as independently and safely as possible.
+It’s about helping you stay well, connected, and supported in a way that works for you.

 1. How do I apply for Adult Social Care services?